beatrizbsperes/PLUS_softwaredev_2025_beatrizbsperes/A3_geo-python_notebook/README.md

 # LiDAR Point Cloud Processing and DEM with Python

 A simple Python toolkit for processing LiDAR point cloud data, including reading, downsampling, ground classification and DEM generation.
+This work was based on a project previous developed.
+You can find it under this [repo](https://github.com/beatrizbsperes/LiDARClassification)

 ## Overview